PACTF/pactf/docs/host.md

 - **Active:** Competitors can view and solve problems, improving their ranking.
 - **Done:** Competitors cannot view problems for that round.
 This was decided in order to reduce confusion about when correct flag submissions improve rankings and when they don't.
 It also mirrors [USACO][usaco]’s Contest Windows.
 - **Past:** Competitors can view problems, submit flags, and increase their displayed score, but their ranking and score on the scoreboard for that window will not change since the window has ended.

+## Announcements

+Announcements for a window will be displayed on the News page.
+Announcements can also be associated with particular problems; they will then be displayed inline with the problems on the Game page.

+**Note:** The front-end for CTFlex/PACTF uses the word **‘news’** based on what later user testing revealed to be most self-explanatory word.
+However, the code and documentation for CTFlex/PACTF uses the word ‘announcement’.

 ## Using CTFlex